hamzakhanvit/ChopStitch-paper/Methods/Splicegraph_evaluation/Reference_based_evaluation/H.sapiens/README.md

 1) Exons constituting a splice node should map to the same location on the genome

-All sub graphs obeying these rules will be marked positive, while the others will be marked false positives.
+All nodes obeying these rules will be marked true positive, while the others will be marked as false positives.

 ####Run CreateBloom with the *H.sapiens* real WGSS dataset mentioned in the manuscript.